-This MSc has graduated over 280 students since its' creation in 2003.
-Our network of alumni is active throughout the world: graduates of the programme are enjoying careers in research, policy, management and activism in the public, private and voluntary sectors.
-Completing this course will equip you with the insight, skills and networks to recast questions in Biodiversity, Conservation and Management and enhance your ability to become a change agent and leader in the field.
+This MSc has graduated over 500 students since its' creation in 2003.
+Our network of alumni is active throughout the world: graduates of the programme are enjoying careers in research, policy, management and activism in the public, private and third sectors.

 About the course